akisaarinen/smartdiet/README.md

 * Google Nexus One development phone.
 To work with other phones, changes are probably required.
 * Android NDK installed in the host computer.
+* Ruby and RubyGems installed with 'faster_csv', 'rubytree' and 'json' gems.
+Tested with Ruby 1.8.7.
-* Ruby and R software installed in the host computer, tested with ruby 1.8.7 and R 2.12.1.
+* R software installed in the host computer, tested with R 2.12.1.
 * Android 2.2.1-r2 source code (available freely from the Internets).
 Needs to be patched and installed to the Nexus One, so that we can accurately measure the program execution flow.
 * This setup has been tested with Ubuntu Linux 11.04 host computer only.